satkar605/rfm-analysis/README.md

 - This methodology can be replicated and scaled across different countries or regions within the AdventureWorks dataset.

 ## Files Included
-- `rfm_analysis_france.sql` – Full SQL script used to extract and prepare data.
+- `Satkar_Karki_RFM_Analysis.sql` – Full SQL script used to extract and prepare data.
-- `rfm_analysis_output.xlsx` – Excel file containing final RFM scores, sorted list, and raw metrics.
+- `Satkar_Karki_RFM_Analysis` – Excel file containing final RFM scores, sorted list, and raw metrics.

 ## Potential Extensions
 - Add clustering (e.g., K-Means) to group customers into personas based on RFM vectors.